 Parents in the state of California are legally entitled to raise their children as they see fit, up to a point.
-All parents must provide basic necessities to their child.
+All parents must provide basic necessities to their children.
 Failure to properly care for a child can lead to charges under California Penal Code Section 270: Failure to Provide Care/Child Neglect.

 You can get more information about PC 270 violations right here.
 The Simmrin Law Group can help you go over the definition of this charge and the results of a conviction.
 You can also focus on several legal defenses for failure to provide care/child neglect.